mongodb/docs-realm/docs-release-notes.md

 - Landing Page: Correct copy on page regarding support of Sync for the SDK.

 ## Other
-- Internal: Update the facets.csv with Realm SubProduct values to programmatically tag the SDK repos correctly.
+- Internal: Add programmatically-generated facet tags to the repo for improved search indexing.

 # September 1, 2023